uday-kiran-palepu/BookMyShow-Clone/CONTRIBUTING.md

 Time to celebrate you have successfully submitted a PR during Hacktoberfest2021.
 Thank you for contributing.

 ### Some rules to be followed
- - Don't make unnecessary PR otherwise it will be rreported as SPAM.
+ - Don't make unnecessary PR otherwise it will be reported as SPAM.
  - Give some time to maintainers to review your PR, have some patience.

 ### If you like this repo, give it a 🌟